shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_2/Hub/PowerBI_Dashboard_1_Guide.md

 5. Press Enter on the keyboard
 6. A new table called DimDate appears in the model!

+*Screenshot displaying the new table DimDate in the model -*

 <img width="1915" height="1027" alt="image" src="https://github.com/user-attachments/assets/672bdc8e-2af4-4fb0-b863-59599197d8c4" />

 **Add more columns to Date table:**